mcarvin8/apex-code-coverage-transformer/messages/transformer.transform.md

 Path to code coverage XML file that will be created by this plugin.

-# flags.xml.summary

-Path to code coverage XML file that will be created by this plugin.

 # flags.command.summary

 The type of Salesforce CLI command you are running.